The Story Of Hansel & Gretel

 Hansel And Gretel Story - Chapter 9

-‘Who is eating up my house?’ it said, quietly.
+‘Who is eating my house?’ it said, quietly.

 ‘The wind, the wind, it’s only the wind,’ replied Hansel.

-The door creaked, then opened and out hobbled an extremely old woman.
+The door creaked, then opened and out hobbled an old woman.
 She was ever so frightful to look at.
 Her skin glowed with a green tinge.
-Her nose hooked at the tip and was covered in enormous worts.
+Her nose hooked at the tip and her whole face was covered in enormous worts.

 As she spoke she seized the children by the scruff of the neck, marched them inside, and sat them at the kitchen table.